Saint Augustine School (Tanza): History

 School Year 1975-1976 ushered in new administration for SAS.
 Luciano Paguiligan became the new director.
 San Juan left, and in 1977, Corsie Legaspi took over her post.
 He stayed up to SY 1978-79.
-Then, from 1979–80, Teresita Octavio acted as principal, followed by Julieta Hernandez from 1980–89 and then Teodoro Bawalan as School Director and Mercedita Pacumio as principal from 1989 up to present.
+Then, from 1979–80, Teresita Octavio acted as principal, followed by Julieta Hernandez from 1980–89 and then Teodoro Bawalan as School Director and Mercedita Pacumio as principal.

+In June 1, 2024, John Christian A. Silva, the former Prefect of Discipline and Head of the Office of Student Affairs, was appointed as the new school principal replacing Rowena G. Ocasion.

 The Seal

 The current Saint Augustine School logo was created and designed by Norgin MOLINA, a former student in 1988 with Justo R. Cabuhat Jr. as adviser.
 This now familiar symbol of Saint Augustine School has been adopted since 1988.

 The word inscribed inside the logo are in Latin.
 Si Possunt cur non Ego.
 (If they can, Why Can't I) is famous quotation of Saint Augustine of Hippo, and is the school's motto, is inspiration of the self for excellence, happiness, and fulfilment in God.